 Pictorial representation of clocks with all the directions

 A clock is so placed that at 2:00 p.m. the minute hand points towards North-west.
 In which direction does the hour hand point at 6:00 p.m.?

-If the Minute hand is 12 which is North-West, then at 6.00 p.m. the hour hand will be pointing at the number 6.
-Since the number 12 and 6 are exactly the opposite.
+If the Minute hand is at 12 which is North-West, then at 6.00 p.m. the hour hand will be pointing at the number 6.
+Since the numbers 12 and 6 are exactly the opposite.
 The opposite of North-West should be South-East.
-Hence option D is the correct answer.
+Hence, option D is the correct answer.

-To explore the SBI PO Syllabus, check at the linked article.
+To explore the SBI PO Syllabus, check the linked article.

 Topic 6: Directions in board games

 In this section, the directional concepts are applied to popular board games like Chess and Carrom board or Snake and ladder to solve the questions.